juliangut/slim-exception/README.md

 Developers deserve a better and more informative error handling while in development environment

 [Whoops](https://github.com/filp/whoops) is a great tool for this purpose and its usage is integrated in this package.
-There is an special Whoops error handler which can be used as default exception handler for development
+There is a special Whoops error handler which can be used as default exception handler for development

 Given Whoops renderers are meant for development displayErrorDetails argument on `Slim\Interfaces\ErrorRendererInterface::__invoke` won't be considered and stacktrace will always be displayed

 The example of how to include Whoops error handler is in the code above

 For you to use this handler you'll need to require whoops first.
-Additionally symfony's var-dumper plays nice with whoops so require it too
+Additionally, Symfony's var-dumper plays nice with whoops so require it too

 ```
-composer require filp/whoops
+composer require --dev filp/whoops
-composer require symfony/var-dumper
+composer require --dev symfony/var-dumper
 ```

-_To benefit from better and richer stack traces inside logs ErrorHandler uses Whoops if present so consider requiring Whoops in production as well, but **do not use Whoops's ErrorHandler in production**_

 ## Handle all errors/exceptions